denisenkom/go-mssqldb/README.md

 * "hostNameInCertificate" - Specifies the Common Name (CN) in the server certificate.
 Default value is the server host.
 * "ServerSPN" - The kerberos SPN (Service Principal Name) for the server.
 Default is MSSQLSvc/host:port.
 * "Workstation ID" - The workstation name (default is the host name)
+* "app name" - The application name (default is go-mssqldb)

 Example: